On expansions for nonlinear systems, error estimates and convergence issues: Formal expansions for linear dynamics

-The relationship with the Riemann zeta function is proved in \cite[equation (12.38)]{zbMATH05948059}.
-The asymptotic is a consequence of the Stirling's approximation and $\zeta(s) \to 1$ as $s \geq 1$ tends to $+ \infty$ (which is a direct consequence of the formula $\zeta(s) = \sum n^{-s}$). \end{proof}

 \begin{example} As an example and for later use in the sequel, we compute the coordinates of the first kind for the particular choice $a_0(t) := 1$ and $a_1(t) := t$.
 Let $k \in \N$.
-Using formula \eqref{Coord_1.0_S1} of \cref{prop:S1.coord1} we obtain
+Using formula \eqref{Coord_1.0_S1} of \cref{prop:S1.coord1} and {the identity \eqref{eq:bernoulli.4}} we obtain